RustFields/rustfields.github.io/design/detailed-design.md

 The field calculus take advantage of `Builtins` that extends the Language structure with additional mechanisms.

 ### Builtins
+Builtins are made to simplify some repetitive mechanisms that could take to errors.

 Here are some example of builtins implemented:

 ```scala